American Cinema Editors: Membership

 Members use the postnominal "ACE" as part of their signatures, as well as on motion picture credits.
-Thus the president of the society in October 2012 was Randy Roberts, ACE.
-Until 2014, the Acronym was separated by dots "A.C.E.", but this was dropped in order to conform with the more modern format used by many other industry organizations, such as ASC.
+Until 2014, the acronym was separated by dots "A.C.E.", but this was dropped in order to conform with the more modern format used by other industry organizations, such as the American Society of Cinematographers.
 The society publishes its current membership on its website.